-One of those options is electing to have custom printed packaging made with your company’s branding.
-There are many reasons as to why someone might choose to do this, as well as many reasons why they might prefer not to.
+One of those options is electing to have custom-printed packaging made with your company’s branding.
+There are many reasons why someone might choose to do this, as well as many reasons why they might prefer not to.

 Custom packaging makes your brand memorable.
 When you're solidly into brand-building mode and need to make a serious impression on your customers, nothing stands out the way that custom packaging will.

 Custom printed boxes will stand out, making people acquainted with your customers ask what they received or quietly look your company up in the background.

 If you've done a good job of creating a good impression with your customers, this can lead to a lot more sales.

 Instead of simply receiving a product that has been tossed in a plain cardboard box with some packing materials, the customer can have a better experience as a result of the product’s presentation.